city-of-saint-louis/gis-asset-manager-ui/README.md

 ### **asset-chooser.js**

-This file holds the logic to make the GIS Asset Chooser Module work.
+This file holds the logic that makes the GIS Asset Chooser Module work.
 This is where the magic happens.

 ## **How To Use the GIS Asset Chooser Module**